 To validate that the field extractions are correct, run the following search:

 These events are network-traffic events.
-The "Dashboard Requirements Matrix" in the Installation and Configuration Manual shows that the datamodel requires the following fields:
+See the "Create reports" topic in the Splunk App for PCI Compliance Installation and Configuration Manual shows that this type of data requires the following fields:

 action, dvc, transport, src, dest, src_port, and

 Use the field picker to display these fields at the bottom of the events and then scan the events to see that each of these fields is populated correctly.